bryntum/migrate-dhtmlx-calendar-to-bryntum-starter/README.md

 npm start
 ```

-You’ll see a DHTMLX Calendar with ten events.
+You’ll see a DHTMLX Calendar with ten non-recurring events and one recurring event.
 The calendar will have full CRUD functionality.